hugoeditor/hugocms/backend/help/audit/link.internal.broken.en.md

 ## Note

 If the target is served by a **PHP handler** (e.g. `/anfrage/` via an `index.php`) rather than a Hugo page, the link is in fact valid.
-The audit treats `index.php`/`index.htm` as a directory index, so such a finding should no longer occur.
+The check treats `index.php`/`index.htm` as a directory index, so such a finding should no longer occur.